keeganosler/Todo-List-App/README.md

 # Todo-List-App

-Simple web-based to do list app using React
+Simple web-based to do list app using React.

+This is what the app looks like once you've entered a few tasks into the list.

 ![screenshot](https://github.com/keeganosler/Todo-List-App/blob/master/screen.JPG)